Virginia boy swept away as heavy rains and flooding hit several states - WTOP News

-The body of a 12-year-old boy has been found after he was swept away by rushing water on a Virginia roadway, while a dozen students stayed overnight at a Maryland high school as heavy rains led to flooding in several states, officials said.
+WESTERNPORT, Md.
+(AP) — Officials found the body of a 12-year-old boy who was swept away by rushing water on a Virginia roadway during a storm system that also forced a dozen students to stay overnight at a Maryland high school due to heavy rains that led to flooding in several states.

 A 911 caller reported Tuesday night that the boy was walking outside when he was swept away by water that overtook the roadway from a nearby creek, Albemarle County Fire Rescue said in a social media post.

-The body of what is believed to be Jordan Sims was found by crews searching for him about 8:45 a.m.
+What is believed to be the body of Jordan Sims was found by crews searching for him about 8:45 a.m.
 Wednesday, the county agency stated.
-The body will be taken a medical examiner’s office in Richmond for positive identification.
+He will be taken a medical examiner’s office in Richmond for positive identification.

-There were no reports of injuries or missing persons, the Allegany County Department of Emergency Services said in a Wednesday morning update.
-Officials urged residents to stay home, warning that several secondary roads have been washed out.
-Emergency crews from surrounding counties in Maryland, West Virginia and Pennsylvania were helping, officials said.
+Emergency officials said no one had been reported missing or injured, but residents were urged to stay home anyway because several secondary roads had been washed out.

-The Potomac River remained within its banks, with only minor flooding reported in the Mexico Farms area, and conditions were generally improving, officials said.
+The Potomac River remained within its banks, with only minor flooding reported and conditions generally improving, officials said.
 Crews were assessing damage after water receded in the Georges Creek area.

+By Wednesday afternoon, the sun was shining and many residents had already spent hours scraping, shoveling and hauling massive quantities of mud.
+Crews used heavy equipment to clear mud from the streets and carted it away by dump truck.

+They started cleaning out the town’s library and a fire station, where receding floodwaters left behind a thick layer of sludge.
+From backhoes to mops, people grabbed whatever they could find and pitched in.

 Maryland’s Department of Emergency Management activated its emergency operations center to coordinate the state’s response.
 Roads in both Allegany and Garrett counties were closed because of flooding, according to state officials.
 Allegany County officials reported that floodwaters have caused washouts and gas line leaks.